 Jerry Haigh

-Jerry HaighMy career as a wildlife veterinarian and storyteller has taken me to many countries for work on a wide range of species.
-I enjoy relating stories about the wild animal work, which range from having soldier ants up my shorts and pregnancy checking a lion to giving an enema to a rhino and encounters with a shaman from the Tsaatan reindeer herders in the mountains of Mongolia.
-I enjoy weaving African and other folktales into accounts of my own experiences with animals.
+Jerry HaighMy career as a wildlife veterinarian has taken me to many countries for work with a wide range of species.
+I enjoy telling stories about the work and experiences, which I have done on six continents and many countries.
+They range from having soldier ants up my shorts, to pregnancy checking a lion, to giving an enema to a rhino and encounters with a shaman from the Tsaatan reindeer herders in the mountains of Mongolia.

 In Africa I have worked in Kenya, Uganda, Namibia, Rwanda, South Africa and Cameroon.
 I have also visited several others in a professional capacity.
 These include Botswana, Malawi and Tanzania.
 Among carnivores I have worked on lions, leopards, cheetahs, serval cats, lynx, wild dogs, jackals, hyaenas and bat-eared foxes.
 I have translocated and treated both black and white rhinos as well as elephants.
 In more-or-less descending order of size the list of hoofstock that I have dealt with includes hippo, giraffe, Cape buffalo, eland, bongo, wildebeest, waterbuck, oryx, roan antelope, Uganda kob, impala, bushbuck, reedbuck and dik dik.
 I have also dealt with zebras of both the Grevy’s and Burchell’s species and even a zebrule, a cross between a Burchell’s zebra and a horse.